andros21/Custom-Thesis-Template/README.md

         :---: | :---: | :---:
         ![](thumbnails/8-t.png) | ![](thumbnails/9-t.png) | ![](thumbnails/10-t.png)

-        But there is no limit to the imagination, see ...
+        But there is no limit to the imagination, free to add new wallpapers inside `Figures/Backgrounds`

-    -   **formal cover** (particularly suitable for silkscreen printing)
+    -   **formal cover** particularly suitable for silkscreen printing

         Front Cover | Back Cover
         :---: | :---: